-The SMU Department of Public Safety is a fully empowered law enforcement agency that is certified by the state of Texas.
-Campus police officers are state-commissioned peace officers with full police authority, duties, and responsibilities.
-In addition to the campus police officers, the SMU Department of Public Safety has uniformed public service officers who provide dorm security and support for special event operations.
-The Department of Public Safety provides 24-hour emergency services with a minimum of three patrol officers and a dispatcher on duty at all times.
-The Department of Public Safety consists of 35 personnel, 22 of whom are commissioned peace officers.
-State law provides that only peace officers, trained security officers, and other governmental officers may carry a firearm on a tampus.
-All other persons are prohibited from possessing weapons on University property, The SMU Department of Public Safety has the responsibility and duty to enforce all local, state, and federal laws and to effect arrest and to provide for referral for prosecution of rimes to the city and county judicial systems.
-Any criminal violation against the Univerity will be processed through the student judicial system and also may result in arrest and/ or referral for prosecution in the state or federal criminal justice system.
+The SMU Department of Public Safety is a fully empowered law enforcement that is certified by the state of Texas.
+Campus police officers are state-commission officers with full police authority, duties, and responsibilities.
+In addition to the capolice officers, the SMU Department of Public Safety has uniformed public service who provide dorm security and support for special event operations.
+The Departme Public Safety provides 24-hour emergency services with a minimum of three patro and a dispatcher on duty at all times.
+The Department of Public Safety consists of personnel, 22 of whom are commissioned peace officers.
+State law provides that o officers, trained security officers, and other governmental officers may carry a fir campus.
+All other persons are prohibited from possessing weapons on University property.
+The SMU Department of Public Safety has the responsibility and duty to enforce all local state, and federal laws and to effect arrest and to provide for referral for prosecution of crimes to the city and county judicial systems.
+Any criminal violation against the University will be processed through the student judicial system and also may result in arrest and or referral for prosecution in the state or federal criminal justice system.